 The global financial crisis has spurred an increasing interest on the link between monetary policy and the financial system.
-In particular, one of the current debates has focused on the so-called risktaking channel of monetary policy (Borio and Zhu, 2012; Adrian and Shin, 2008 and 2010) which refers to the potential effect of policy rate changes on the quality, not just the quantity, of bank credit through its influence on risk perceptions or risk tolerance.
+In particular, one of the current debates has focused on the so-called risk-taking channel of monetary policy (Borio and Zhu, 2012; Adrian and Shin, 2008 and 2010) which refers to the potential effect of policy rate changes on the quality, not just the quantity, of bank credit through its influence on risk perceptions or risk tolerance.
 As policy rates in many countries particularly in advanced economies remain exceptionally low for an extended period of time, another debate has ensued on whether this persistently low interest rates would also weigh down on bank profitability, and hence the soundness of the banking sector (Borio et al. 2017; Claessens et al. 2017).

 Accommodate monetary policy in response to shocks is in general crucial to improve macroeconomic conditions and support the soundness of the financial and banking system as it helps stimulate aggregate demand, lower the cost of debt and bank funding, reduce default risk, prop asset prices and hence borrower's creditworthiness.
 The strength of the banking system and the ability of banks to generate adequate profits are, in turn, enable banks to provide sufficient credit to support the economy.
 On the other hand, however, persistently low interest rates may erode bank profitability as they tend to depress bank net interest margins and weaken bank capital positions.
 At the same time, low interest rates may also influence bank risk-taking by influencing asset valuations which may lead to underpricing of risks (Borio and Zhu, 2012; Adrian and Shin, 2009), and by increasing incentives for banks and other financial institutions to take on more risk in search for higher yield in a low investment return environment (Brunnermeier, 2001; Rajan, 2005).
-This could contribute to banking system fragility and bank risk is ultimately an empirical question.
+This could contribute to banking system fragility and derail economic recovery.
+The net impact of monetary policy on bank profitability and bank risk is ultimately an empirical question.

 Empirical evidence broadly supports the hypotheses that a low policy rate is associated with lower bank profitability and greater risk taking.
 However, much of the existing literature has been done on advanced and European economies, with a few exceptions that use cross-country sample.
 Evidence of this relationship for the banking sector in Asian economies remains scant.
 These same questions studied using an Asian bank sample could potentially yield different results given that the risk attitude as well as the structure of Asian banking systems may vastly differ from those of the advanced economies and the Western system.
-This paper thus contributes to the literature by addressing the current research issues above in the case of Thailand as an emerging market in Asia.
-Thailand also provides as a unique case study given its highly concentrated loan market and banking sector in general, which may have an implication on the influence of monetary policy on bank profitability and risk-taking behavior.
+This paper thus contributes to the literature by comprehensively addressing the current research issues above in the case of Thailand as an emerging market in Asia.1 With a relatively small number of commercial banks, Thailand also provides as a unique case study given its highly concentrated loan market and banking sector in general, which may have an implication on the influence of monetary policy on bank profitability and risk-taking behavior.